section-engineering-education/engineering-education/articles/getting-started-with-dialogs-in-android-kotlin/index.md

 ### Getting started
 Android offers several types of Dialogs which include;
-- Alert Dialog.
+- Alert Dialog
-- DatePicker Dialog.
+- DatePicker Dialog
-- TimePicker Dialog.
+- TimePicker Dialog
 - Dialog Fragment
-- BottomSheet Dialog.
+- BottomSheet Dialog

 In this tutorial, we're going to lay our focus on `AlertDialog` where we'll mainly cover the following concepts: